-At March 31, 2023 and December 31, 2022, the Company was in compliance with all financial covenants.
+At June 30, 2023 and December 31, 2022, the Company was in compliance with all financial covenants.

-The New Credit Facility also contains customary negative covenants that limit the ability of the Company to, among other things, make capital expenditures, incur indebtedness and issue guaranties, consummate certain assets sales, acquisitions or mergers, make investments, pay dividends or repurchase stock, make a change in capital ownership, or incur liens on any assets.
+The New Credit Facility also contains customary negative covenants that limit the ability for us to, among other things, make capital expenditures, incur indebtedness and issue guaranties, consummate certain assets sales, acquisitions or mergers, make investments, pay dividends or repurchase stock, make a change in capital ownership, or incur liens on any assets.